Don Francisco (television host): Celebrity advertising

 Don Francisco has been in commercials for La Curaçao Department Stores.
 He was even present for the opening of La Curaçao's South Gate, California and Arizona locations.

 He also appears in TV spots for the Mexican telecom company Claro.

 In 2010, the U.S. Social Security Administration enlisted Don Francisco to appear in a series of public service announcements to reach out to American Hispanics about the benefits of Social Security.

 Lawsuit

 In 1992, Kreutzberger was sued by one of his models for sexual harassment, but the suit was settled out of court.
-There are many pending cases.